 Intellectual Property (IP) can add up to a substantial percentage of your company's total value and it is essential that you account for it.
-In an innovative and dynamic business, the value of IP can be much greater than the value of the physical assets.
-Regular inventory maintenance should include IP on the asset register.
+In an innovative and dynamic business, the value of IP can be much greater than the value of physical assets.
+Regular inventory maintenance should consider the IP on the asset register.

 An IP review enables you to capture and analyse information so informed and considered decisions can be made about your business.
 Furthermore, it may uncover potential risks to your business that could ultimately result in costly legal proceedings with employees or third parties.

 The diversity of types of IP and the circumstances surrounding its creation often makes it difficult for a company to be aware of the full extent of its IP.